Allaman/kustomize.nvim/README.md

 -- setting those to false removes "clutter" but you cannot "jump" to a resource anymore show_filepath = false, show_line = false,
+-- filter resources you are not interested in exclude_pattern = {"Namespace", "Ingress"}
 },
 ```